At night, streets in Granada take a different character.

 I would come back again.

-Making new places your friend is a big part of traveling.
+Making new places your friend is an endearing part of traveling.

-There is a bit of Columbus in all of us once we let ourselves sail where people tell us we can’t or shouldn’t go.
+There is a bit of Columbus in all of us once we let ourselves sail.